-- (a) Staff costs will be charged out at their hourly charge out rates as determined by the Department Manager from time to time. - (b) Vehicle mileage rates will be charged at \$2.00 per kilometre plus GST for external charging.
-Travel for Consultants will be charged at cost. - (c) Staff travel time will be capped at one hour, plus applicable mileage. - (d) Advertising, materials and laboratory costs will be charged at cost. - (e).
-Costs for Hearing Commissioners and their disbursements will be recovered at actual rates. - (f) Legal charges / peer reviews will be recovered at actual rates.
+(a) Staff costs will be charged out at their hourly charge out rates as determined by the Department Manager from time to time.

+(b) Vehicle mileage rates will be charged at \$2.00 per kilometre plus GST for external charging.
+Travel for Consultants will be charged at cost.

+(c) Staff travel time will be capped at one hour, plus applicable mileage.

+(d) Advertising, materials and laboratory costs will be charged at cost.

+(e).
+Costs for Hearing Commissioners and their disbursements will be recovered at actual rates.

+(f) Legal charges / peer reviews will be recovered at actual rates.

+List of charges

+A charge shall be made for each type of application or action listed.
+A ll charges unless otherwise

+specified in this table are a deposit and are inclusive of GST.
+All references are to the Resource

+Management Act 1991 and any subsequent amendments unless speci

+Application administration fee \$200.00

+Monitoring administration fee \$200.00

+Category A - Land Use Consents

+Description of service Minimum deposit/fixed charge

+Non notified (other than below) \$1000.00 deposit with full cost recovery

+Non notified \$600.00 deposit with full cost

+Electric line installation recovery

+Minor bulk, height and location matters

+Signs

+Non-notified relocation of an existing powerpole \$600.00 flat fee

+Notified (eg hearings and joint hearings with the Regional Council) \$1,300.00 deposit with full cost

+recovery

+(e.g. hearings and joint hearings

+with the Regional Council)

+Permitted boundary activities - section 87BA of the Resource \$550.00 deposit with full cost

+Management Act 1991 recovery

+Deemed permitted activities - section 87BB of the Resource \$550.00 deposit with full cost

+Management Act 1991 recovery

+Category B - Subdivision Consents

+Non notified \$1000.00 deposit with full cost

+recovery

+Notified \$1,300.00 deposit with full cost

+recovery

+Boundary adjustment \$700.00 deposit with full cost

+recovery

+Category C - Survey Plan and Related Subdivision Processing

+Section 223 sealing of plan \$300.00 minimum with full cost

+recovery

+Signing under section 224(c) where no conditions are imposed \$200.00 minimum with full cost

+recovery
-List of charges A charge shall be made for each type of application or action listed.
-All charge table are a deposit and are inclusive of GST.
-All references are to the Resourc ce Management Act 1991 and any subsequent amendments unless specified otherwise.
-Application administration fee \$200.00 Monitoring administration fee \$200.00 Category A - Land Use Consents Description of service Minimum deposit/fixed charge Non notified (other than below) \$1000.00 deposit with full cost recovery Non notified \$600.00 deposit with full cost recovery Non-notified relocation of an existing powerpole \$600.00 flat fee Notified (eg hearings and joint hearings with the Regional Council) \$1,300.00 deposit with full cost recovery (e.g. hearings and joint hearings with the Regional Council) Permitted boundary activities - section 87BA of the Resource Management Act 1991 \$550.00 deposit with full cost recovery Deemed permitted activities - section 87BB of the Resource Management Act 1991 \$550.00 deposit with full cost recovery Category B - Subdivision Consents Non notified \$1000.00 deposit with full cost recovery Notified \$1,300.00 deposit with full cost recovery Boundary adjustment \$700.00 deposit with full cost recovery Category C - Survey Plan and Related Subdivision Processing · Section 223 sealing of plan \$300.00 minimum with full cost recovery Signing under section 224(c) where no conditions are imposed \$200.00 minimum with full cost recovery Signing under section 224(c) where conditions are imposed \$300.00 minimum with full cost recovery Section 226 Certificates \$500.00 minimum with full cost recovery Right of way and easement amendments (section 348 of LGA 1974) \$550.00 minimum with full cost recovery Resolution for no frontage access to a lot (section 321 of LGA 1974) \$400.00 minimum with full cost recovery Authenticated copy of section 321 resolution \$230.00 minimum with full cost recovery Easements and encumbrances including lifting building line restrictions \$355.00 minimum with full cost recovery Other services (e.g. building, engineering advice) At Cost Category D - General Consent Processing and Monitoring Compliance monitoring on a Resource Consent where a breach of consent condition or conditions are identified - Sec 35(2)(d) At cost invoiced on completion of investigations CONTRICTOR OF CONTRICTOR ARE INCHINION - 3PL 331ZHUI

-Objection on decision - section 357-357A \$400.00 deposit with full cost recovery
+Signing under section 224(c) where conditions are imposed \$300.00 minimum with full cost recovery Section 226 Certificates \$500.00 minimum with full cost recovery Right of way and easement amendments (section 348 of LGA 1974) \$550.00 minimum with full cost recovery Resolution for no frontage access to a lot (section 321 of LGA 1974) \$400.00 minimum with full cost recovery Authenticated copy of section 321 resolution \$230.00 minimum with full cost recovery Easements and encumbrances including lifting building line \$355.00 minimum with full cost restrictions recovery Other services (e.g. building, engineering advice) At Cost Category D - General Consent Processing and Monitoring Compliance monitoring on a Resource Consent where a breach of At cost invoiced on completion of consent condition or conditions are identified - Sec 35(2)(d) investigations Compliance monitoring of Resource Consent conditions, including At cost, invoiced on completion Compliance Certificate for completion of conditions of investigations Objection on decision - section 357-357A \$400.00 deposit with full cost recovery